explosion/spacy-course/chapters/en/chapter3.md

 ### Part 2

-- Disable the tagger and parser using the `nlp.select_pipes` method.
+- Disable the tagger and lemmatizer using the `nlp.select_pipes` method.
 - Process the text and print all entities in the `doc`.

 <codeblock id="03_16_02">